 To make apple cider bath while pregnant, take a cup or two of ACV and pour it in your bathtub.
 Soak yourself in this hot tub for about 20-30 minutes and rinse off the excess vinegar with cool water.
 Make sure to damp your hair and face before soaking in ACV bath.

 How Much Apple Cider Vinegar Is Safe To Drink During Pregnancy?

 Do not have more than one to two teaspoons of apple cider vinegar mixed in a glass of water more than twice a day.
 For best guidance, seek your doctor’s recommendation on dosage of ACV during pregnancy.
 And remember to only use pasteurised apple cider vinegar during pregnancy.

 You can even buy organic ACV to ensure you do not expose yourself to any harmful bacteria.

 Apple Cider Vinegar Pills While Pregnant

-There are apple cider vinegar pills and capsules that are available at most pharmacies.
+You may be doubtful to drink apple cider vinegar during pregnancy, but cannot stop thinking about it.
+Are there apple cider vinegar pills?
+Well, there are apple cider vinegar pills and capsules that are available at most pharmacies.
 It may be easier to pop them in and get the impressive benefits of ACV just like that.
+Moreover, apple cider vinegar are less likely to affect your tooth enamel because the pill goes straight inside the throat.
 However, the pills contain concentrated dosages of unpasteurised apple cider vinegar so do run this through your doctor before you start with them.
+Moreover, they can also burn your esophagus or throat if they get lodged there.
 Pregnancy is not the time to take chances so exercise caution.